hennaoh/responsive-website-example/README.md

 - Figure out the proper size and centering for the 'Add to Cart' button.
 - Add interactive elements (_hover_ and _focus_).
 - Figure out why `src : local()` doesn't work even though I have Montserrat installed.
+- Make sure the fonts show up (`@font-face` does not seem to be a good idea anymore).

 ### Resources